scottaohara/accessibility_interview_questions/README.md

     + From sighted users, but not screen reader users.
 - When is it OK to set `alt=""` on images?
 - What is the difference between `aria-hidden` and `role="presentation"`?
-- When should you use `aria-live="assertive"` instead of `aria-live="polite"`
+- When should you use `aria-live="assertive"` instead of `aria-live="polite"`?
 - Describe instances where you might use an icon font.
     + When or why would you use an SVG instead?
     + How would you mark-up an icon font or SVG that was for decorative purposes?
-- What are some issues with using CSS pseudo content.
+- What are some issues with using CSS pseudo content?
 - What are skip links and who benefits from them?
 - What are some of the tools available to test the accessibility of a website or web application?
 - Describe the steps you take in reviewing or auditing a website or application for accessibility?